poseidon-framework/poseidon-hs/README.md

 ~/my_project/my_project.ind
 ```

-then you can make that to a skeleton Poseidon package with the [`init`](#init-command) module.
+then you can make that to a skeleton Poseidon package with the [`init`](#init-command) command.
 You can also do it manually by simply adding a `POSEIDON.yml` file, with the following content:

 ```
 poseidonVersion: 2.0.1